ScilifelabDataCentre/pathogens-portal/content/english/dashboards/_index.md

     homepage_dashboards:
         name: Dashboards
         identifier: dashboards
-        post: Visualisations of datasets as well as an overview of ongoing research on a particular question. <a href="/dashboards/">See all dashboards <i class="bi bi-arrow-right-circle-fill"></i></a>
+        post: Dashboards are pages describing research done on a given subject.
+They include visualisations of and links to data from the research groups(s) involved. <a href="/dashboards/">See all dashboards <i class="bi bi-arrow-right-circle-fill"></i></a>
 ---